babarrett/mitosis-docs/mitosis-devvm.md

 ## Document Status

-This document is not yet complete, untested, and needs work.
-It may be useful or misleading, and I don't know which.
+This document is not yet complete, untested, and needs some work.
+I believe the parts from installing VirtualBox up to but not including flashing the wireless modules is fairly complete and working as written.

+I don't yet have a wireless module to test flashing, so that part is unfinished and untested.
 It will be updated as I learn more.

+This document may be useful or misleading, I am hoping it is useful.

+TODO: Start over creating a new VM to test the doc.

+TODO: Check the doc organization.

 ## Definitions
   * Mitosis - A 2-piece wireless, programable (QMK), keyboard that communicates to a wireless "dongle" plugged into a USB port.
   * VM - Virtual machine
   * Host system (or simply host) -
+  * wireless module -
-  * ...
+  * ST-LINK V2 -
+  * TODO: add more here...

 ## Install VirtualBox, make a new VM, install Ubuntu: